When you think about the Portuguese dishes and traditional Portuguese food, what comes to mind?

 This list of the 10 most popular Portuguese dishes is only an introduction.
 There are a lot more traditional Portuguese foods to discover.

 Use this list to guide your food choices as you travel through Portugal.
+If your travels take you through Lisbon, stop by any of these 10 authentic restaurants to eat like a local and sample some of these dishes.

 Portuguese dishes deserve more recognition worldwide.
 After you’ve enjoyed these local dishes, you’ll no doubt join us in singing the praises for Portuguese gastronomy.